 - advertising a price promotion for a product that is not in fact available at the advertised price;

 - comparing your current price to a reference price that is not genuine.
 For example, price promotions which aim to demonstrate good value by referring to another, typically higher, price.

 - ‘was/now’ prices, which compare an advertised price to a price the trader has previously charged for the product;

 - after-promotion prices or introductory prices, which compare the current advertised price to a price the trader intends to charge in the future;

 - comparing your own price to the higher price of a competitor but presenting the higher price as your own previous price;

 - excluding a compulsory charge from your headline price;

 - claiming a discount that is not in fact given to the consumer;

 Where holidays are advertised at a ‘from’ price, it has always been our view that there should be 10% of the holidays at this price.
-However, we and the Advertising Standards Authority (ASA) both now agree that there should be a significant number of holidays at the ‘from’ price and not specifically 10% as promotions vary.
-In advising Organisers regarding price promotions we always insist that the advert shall carry the statement that the holidays are always subject to availability.
+However, we and the Advertising Standards Authority (ASA) both agree that there should be a significant number of holidays at the ‘from’ price and not specifically 10% as promotions vary.
+In advising organisers regarding price promotions, we always insist that the advert shall carry the statement that the holidays are always subject to availability.